European-Unified-ID/euid-docs-preview/preview/docs/ref-info/glossary-uid.md

 <dl>

 <dt><MdxJumpAnchor id="gl-salt"><a href="#gl-salt">Salt</a></MdxJumpAnchor></dt>
-<dd>A string of characters that is used in the process of transforming an email address or phone number into a secure, opaque value that cannot by itself be traced back to the original value (raw EUID or EUID token).</dd>
+<dd>A string of characters that is used in the process of transforming an email address or phone number into a secure, opaque value that cannot by itself be traced back to the original value (raw EUID or EUID token).
+Salt values are kept secret.</dd>
 <dd>The EUID service uses salt as part of the process, along with hashing and encryption, to secure the original value.
 Salt is added to the input value before hashing.</dd>

 <dt><MdxJumpAnchor id="gl-salt-bucket"><a href="#gl-salt-bucket">Salt bucket</a></MdxJumpAnchor></dt>
 <dd>A salt bucket is used to manage secret <a href="#gl-salt">salt</a> values, used to generate raw EUIDs or EUID tokens, over time.
 Each bucket contains a single current salt value, which remains active for approximately one year before being rotated to a new value.
 Buckets can be updated independently of one another.</dd>
 <dd>There are just over one million salt buckets, and each email address or phone number is assigned to a specific bucket in a deterministic manner.
-However, this assignment is not permanent; it might change when the bucket's current secret salt is rotated to a new value.</dd>
+However, this assignment is not permanent; it might change when the bucket's current salt is rotated to a new value.</dd>
+<dd>In versions of the [POST /identity/map](../endpoints/post-identity-map.md) endpoint earlier than version 3, such as [POST /identity/map (v2)](../endpoints/post-identity-map-v2.md), the endpoint returns <a href="#gl-salt-bucket-id">salt bucket IDs</a>.
+In v3 and later, salt bucket information is not needed.</dd>

 <dt><MdxJumpAnchor id="gl-salt-bucket-id"><a href="#gl-salt-bucket-id">Salt bucket ID</a></MdxJumpAnchor></dt>
 <dd>A salt bucket ID is a unique string of characters that identifies a specific <a href="#gl-salt-bucket">salt bucket</a>.
 The salt bucket ID can be used to check which salt buckets have recently had their salt values updated, indicating which emails or phone numbers need their raw EUID values regenerated.</dd>
+<dd>In versions of the [POST /identity/map](../endpoints/post-identity-map.md) endpoint earlier than version 3, such as [POST /identity/map (v2)](../endpoints/post-identity-map-v2.md), the endpoint returns salt bucket IDs.
+In v3 and later, salt bucket information is not needed.</dd>
-<dd>For an example of a salt bucket ID, see the response to the `POST /identity/buckets` endpoint: <a href="../endpoints/post-identity-buckets#decrypted-json-response-format">Decrypted JSON Response Format</a>.</dd>
+<dd>For an example of a salt bucket ID, see the response to the `POST /v2/identity/buckets` endpoint: <a href="../endpoints/post-identity-buckets#decrypted-json-response-format">Decrypted JSON Response Format</a>.
+If you're using `POST /v3/identity/map`, you don't need to use `POST /v2/identity/buckets` at all.</dd>

 <dt><MdxJumpAnchor id="gl-salted-hash"><a href="#gl-salted-hash">Salted hash</a></MdxJumpAnchor></dt>
 <dd>When a <a href="#gl-salt">salt</a> value is added to the input string before applying the <a href="#gl-hash">hash</a> function, the result is a salted hash.
 When the input value is salted before hashing, an attacker who has the hash cannot determine the input value by trying many possible inputs to arrive at the same output.</dd>